notexactlyawe/abracadabra/docs/usage/getstarted.rst

 .. code-block:: bash

-   sudo apt-get install portaudio19-dev python3-dev ffmpeg
+   sudo apt-get install gcc portaudio19-dev python3-dev ffmpeg

 Now install the dependencies for the project with: